California Teenager Arrested For Throwing Classmate’s ‘Make America Great Again’ Hat To The Ground

 The school district, for its part, allows students to wear clothing items that make political statements.

 Butler has been suspended from school for a week.
-In a statement the El Dorado Union High School District reiterated that students comfort and safety is their top priority, and that the incident is “being investigated.”
+In a statement, the El Dorado Union High School District reiterated that students comfort and safety is their top priority and that the incident is “being investigated.”
 Meanwhile, prosecutors have not yet decided if they will file criminal charges against Butler.

 Cell phone video showed 17-year-old Jo-Ann Butler arguing with her English teacher at Union Mine High School in El Dorado as he tried to remove her from the class. https://t.co/0PgWad4cSh